-The Anglia Advanced exam is mapped to B2 level on the Common European Framework of Reference and is an AIM Level 1 qualification on the UK National Qualifications Framework.
+The Anglia Advanced English exam is mapped to B2 level on the Common European Framework of Reference and is an AIM Level 1 qualification on the UK National Qualifications Framework.
 This advanced test will assess your capabilities over the four skills of reading, writing, listening and speaking (optional).
 This level includes an advanced English grammar test and includes the following English language skills:

 - increased vocabulary

 - verbs/structures followed by the past tense

 - various uses of the infinitive after certain verbs

 - more phrasal verbs